Conference Proceedings

 Submission and peer-review process

-Submissions to the conference may be research papers, practice papers, or workshops.
+Submissions to the conference may be Practice Papers, Practice Papers, or Workshops.

-Authors must indicate the submission type at the time of full submission.
-All research papers and practice papers are subject to a double-blind peer review process; however, only research papers are eligible for publication in the Proceedings of the Annual Conference of the Australasian Association for Engineering Education.
-Workshops and practice papers will not be published in the Proceedings.
+Only accepted Research Papers will be eligible for publication in the Proceedings of the Annual Conference of the Australasian Association for Engineering Education.
+Workshops and Practice Papers will not be published in the Proceedings.

-Submissions with a commercial focus are evaluated on their academic merit, methodological rigour, and relevance to the conference themes.
-The Proceedings do not accept promotional, marketing, or purely descriptive content that lacks critical analysis or research value.
+Submissions with a commercial focus are evaluated as per the processes described here.
+However, submissions which are promotional or that are purely descriptive content that lacks critical analysis or research value will not be accepted.

-The peer review process is double-blind, meaning that authors and reviewers remain anonymous to each other.
+The peer-review process is double-blinded, meaning that authors and reviewers remain anonymous to each other.
 Anonymity cannot be guaranteed if authors have shared an earlier version of their submission on a preprint server.

 At least two peer-reviewers will conduct the peer-review.
 The peer-reviewers will be independent experts in the field of engineering education and are selected and appointed by the Chair of the Conference Technical Committee.